The Bristol heat network

 As part of Bristol City Leap, we are building a citywide, low carbon heat network.

 A heat network is an underground pipe system that supplies heating and hot water to buildings that are connected to the network.
 Find out more below.
 The development of the heat network will provide low carbon, reliable heat to the community while creating jobs and delivering social value.
-The decarbonisation of heat is a crucial step in achieving Bristol’s goal to become a carbon-neutral city by 2030.
+The decarbonisation of heat is a crucial step in achieving Bristol’s goal to become carbon-neutral.

 Vattenfall is working with Bristol City Leap as the company responsible for expanding the existing heat network, developing new network areas and ultimately interconnecting them to create a single Bristol heat network.